-I'm a graduate student at the University of Toronto doing research on computer vision under the supervision of prof. Raquel Urtasun.
+I'm a research scientist at Waabi, working to develop AI-first autonomous trucks.
+Concurrently, I'm a graduate student at the University of Toronto doing research on computer vision under the supervision of prof. Raquel Urtasun.
 My research interests lie in the intersection of classic computational geometry, vision and machine learning.

 PhD in Computer Science